Every House Has a Story Every House Has a Story

 A couple of weeks ago I was taking photos of this house on Somerset when Bob Findlay politely asked me what I was doing skulking around in his bushes.
-Fortunately, Bob, the current owner, has already done some research into his house’s social history and was kind enough to invite me inside to take a look around.
+Fortunately, Bob, the current owner, has researched his house’s social history and kindly invited me inside to take a look around.

 He was wildly successful.
 Before WW1 he brought millions of dollars of German investment into BC.
 His family home is now part of the Crofton Girl’s School in Kerrisdale.
 He developed the Wigwam Inn into a luxury resort, financed the Dominion Building on Hastings Street, and he owned huge tracts of land all over BC, including Pitt Meadows.